-Between the construction process, the hardware, mechanics, and software/networking... the entire process of bringing a Cath Lab into a facility can take anywhere from 45 days to as long as six months start to finish!
+Between research, planning, construction, hardware, mechanics, and software/networking- the entire process of bringing a cath lab into a facility averages between six and twelve months, start to finish!

 Know the Regulations in Your State

 Some states are easier to install in than others.
-For example, if you are installing a lab in California you have to consider things like OSHPOD and the new seismic equipment regulations that went into effect in 2010.
-Many states require a Certificate of Need for a purchase this size.
-Some states such as Florida have their own set of regulations regarding interventional cardiology that could set you back in your timeline.
+For example, if you are installing a lab in California you have to consider things like OSHPD and regulations for stabilizing equipment against a seismic event.
+Many states also require a Certificate of Need for a purchase this size.
+Some states have unique sets of regulations regarding interventional cardiology that could set you back in your timeline.

 Early Site Planning Saves Time in the End

-Before you start turning wrenches or pounding nails, you want to make sure that you have spoken with the engineers that will be installing your equipment.
-They will be able to give you site-specific drawings that you can then pass on to your architect or contractor.
-The more due diligence you do up front, the more time and money you will save on the back end.
+Before you start turning wrenches or pounding nails, make sure you have a plan in place for all stages of your project.
+This plan can be flexible and adjustable along the way, but the more due diligence you do up front, the more time and money you will save on the back end.

-Assuming you have no construction delays and everything is correct when the engineer arrives with the equipment to install it at your facility, a normal installation should take around two weeks.
+Assuming you have no construction delays and everything is correct when the engineer arrives with the equipment to install it at your facility, the installation stage should take around two weeks.
 This is of course an estimate and the process could always take longer as there are many variables to consider.
-Modern Interventional Suites require a great deal of networking and interaction with your IT department.
-We have seen networking issues cause many delays in the past.
-Make sure your IT department is ready and has the appropriate information to give the engineers when they arrive.